akshitha24162/customer_behavior_analysis-/README.md

 Transforming raw data into actionable business insights using Python, SQL, and Power BI

 ⭐ Overview

-This project simulates a complete corporate-grade data analytics workflow.
+This project demonstrates a complete data analytics workflow similar to what is used in real companies.
-Starting from loading and cleaning raw data, performing exploratory analysis, running SQL-based business queries, and finally building interactive visualizations and a presentation-ready report.
+It includes loading a dataset, cleaning it, exploring patterns, running SQL queries, creating dashboards, and preparing a final business presentation.

-The goal is to demonstrate strong skills in:
+The goal is to show practical skills in Python, SQL, and Power BI along with the ability to communicate insights clearly.

-Data understanding

-Data preparation

-SQL analysis

-Dashboard building

-Insight communication

 📁 Dataset

-The project uses a CSV dataset containing customer transactions (can be replaced with any retail/e-commerce dataset).
+The project uses a transactional dataset (CSV format) that contains information such as:

-Key fields include:
-Customer_ID, Age, Gender, Location, Purchase_Amount, Product_Category, Payment_Mode, Date.
+Customer ID

+Age & Gender

+Location

+Product Category

+Purchase Amount

+Payment Mode

+Date of Purchase

-You can replace/extend the dataset based on your use-case.
+You can replace this dataset with any retail/e-commerce data based on your requirement.

 🛠️ Tools & Technologies

-Category	Tools
+Python – Pandas, NumPy, Matplotlib/Seaborn

-Programming	Python (Pandas, NumPy, Matplotlib/Seaborn) Database	PostgreSQL / MySQL / SQL Server
+Databases – PostgreSQL / MySQL / SQL Server

-Visualization	Power BI
+Power BI – Interactive dashboards

-Presentation	Gamma App (for PPT)
+Gamma App – Presentation slides

-Version Control	Git & GitHub
+GitHub – Version control and documentation

-🚀 Project Steps
+🚀 Project Workflow
 1. Data Loading (Python)

-Imported dataset using Pandas
+Loaded the dataset using Pandas

-Checked rows, columns, datatypes

-Identified nulls, duplicates, outliers
+Checked structure, datatypes, missing values, and duplicates

 2. Exploratory Data Analysis (EDA)

-Summary statistics for numerical & categorical variables
+Summary statistics of all columns

-Distribution plots (age, purchase amount, categories)
+Distribution of age, purchase amount, customer segments

-Customer segmentation (age groups, locations)

-Sales trends and product performance
+Trends in product categories and locations

+Visualizations to understand spending patterns

 3. Data Cleaning

-Handling missing values

-Removing duplicates
+Removed null values and duplicates

-Fixing inconsistent categories
+Standardized inconsistent categories

-Feature engineering (e.g., Month, Year, Customer_Segment)
+Created additional features like Month, Year, Day, Customer Segment

 4. SQL Analysis

-The cleaned data was stored in PostgreSQL/MySQL/SQL Server.
+The cleaned data was imported into SQL.
-Key business queries include:
+Business-oriented queries were performed to understand:

-Top product categories by revenue
+Top revenue-generating categories

-Most profitable customer segments
+Best-performing regions

+Customer loyalty patterns

-Monthly & yearly sales trends
+Monthly and yearly sales trends

-Customer loyalty analysis

-Location-wise purchasing behavior
+Payment method preferences

 5. Power BI Dashboard

-Built an interactive dashboard including:
+An interactive dashboard was created showcasing:

-Total revenue & KPIs
+Total revenue and KPIs

+Monthly and yearly trends

-Category-wise sales
+Category-wise performance

-Time series trends

-Customer segmentation insights
+Customer segmentation

-State/City-level heatmaps
+State/City-level insights

-Top-performing products

 6. Business Report

-A detailed report summarizing:

-Key findings

-Insights from SQL + EDA

-Recommendations for business decisions
+A clear report summarizing the findings, insights, and recommendations was prepared for management.

-7. PPT Presentation (Gamma)
+7. Presentation (Gamma)

-Created a clean, modern presentation:
+A well-designed presentation was created to share:

-Problem statement
+Problem overview

-Approach

-Insights/Visualization snapshots

-Final recommendations
+Project approach

+Key visuals

+Final insights and strategic suggestions

 📌 Results & Insights

-Some highlight findings (example):
+Some example insights identified through analysis:

-Customers aged 25–35 generated the highest revenue.
+Customers aged 25–35 purchased the most.

-Product Category A was the top seller.
+Product Category A generated the highest revenue.

-Majority of purchases came from Tier-1 cities.

-Weekends saw a spike in transactions.
+Tier-1 cities contributed a major share of total sales.

-UPI/Online payments were the most preferred.
+UPI and online payments were the most preferred method.
+Sales increased significantly during weekends and month-end.

-These insights help businesses improve:
+These insights help in improving marketing, inventory planning, and customer engagement strategies.

-Targeted marketing

-Inventory planning

-Customer retention strategies